bogdando/packer-atlas-example/README.md

 The automated build is triggered by a WebHook in GitHub to start a build in CircleCI that triggers a build in Atlas with `packer push`.

-## Packer template
+## CircleCI template

-See the `rabbitmq-cluster-ocf.json` with the post-processors section with all details about deploying the Vagrant Box to Atlas.

-## circle.yml
 See the `circle.yml` for details how the glue works.
 It just installs packer 0.8.1 and starts the `packer push`.

 ## RabbitMQ cluster OCF packer template

-Builds the Vagrant Box (vbox/libvirt) for Atlas for the clustering features testing.
+Builds the Vagrant Box for Atlas for the rabbitmq clustering features testing.
+See the `rabbitmq-cluster-ocf.json` with the post-processors section with all details about deploying the Vagrant Box to Atlas.

+## Vagrantfile

+Supports libvirt and virtualbox providers.
+Spins up two VM nodes [n1, n2] with predefined IP addressess 10.10.10.2-3/24.
+Creates a corosync cluster with disabled quorum and STONITH.
+Launches a rabbitmq OCF multi-state pacemaker clone which should assemble the rabbit cluster automatically.
+Note, may through en error about a bad ssh exit code.
+Just ignore it.

 ## Acknowledgements